 This is not an official production of the Band Aid Trust or anyone connected with it.
-It is merely an attempt to remind people of the great day that was Live Aid, twenty-five years later on.
+It is merely an attempt to remind people of the great day that was Live Aid, thirty-five years later on.

 All of the Band Aid/Live Aid graphics are used without permission, but with respect.
 Doubtless they are copyright, and I will be happy to include suitable acknowledgement if requested, but none of the materials I have explicitly state to whom such acknowledgement should be made.